sofiemartins/HiRep/Doc/user_guide/input_file.md

 rlx_state = rlx_state
 ```

-This defines the file where the state will be saved to.
-For reproducibility it is also possible to store the random number states alongside the configurations.
-The default choice here is no, which means there will be no possibility to restore the exact random number state after a certain configuration.
-Note that the file above will always be updated/overwritten, while the states for reproducibility will be stored in the same directory as the configurations.
+This defines the file where the state will be saved.
+For reproducibility, it is also possible to store the random number states alongside the configurations.
+The default choice here is no, which means restoring the exact random number state will not be possible after a particular configuration.
+Note that the file above will continuously be updated/overwritten, while the states for reproducibility will be stored in the same directory as the configurations.

 ```
 rlx_store = 1 // Store random number state alongside each configuration for reproducibility (default 0=no, 1=yes)
 ```

-### Restart from state or generate new
+### Restarting

 ```
 rlx_start = new